0marT0/Triage.app/README.md

 Java 17 or recent

 ## Using The App
-On launch the application will ask medial questionare which is quick on point, and understandable for both people hosptcal staff and the common person.
-Once the app has all questions answered it will determin the priority queue for vaccine injections.
+On launch the application will open a menu prompting an action.
+Then, asks for a main concern following a medical questionnaire which is quick on point, and understandable for both people hosptcal staff and the common person.
+Once the app has all questions answered it will determine the priority queue for vaccine injections.